-What conditions are particularly helped at the Christchurch Chiropractic Centre?
+What conditions are particularly helped at Davies Chiropractic and Sports Therapy?

 The problems that respond best to chiropractic treatment all come from mechanical disturbances of the spine.
 This includes

 Neck pain (as recommended by the Task Force on Neck Pain and its Associated Disorders, see below).

 Like most health conditions, the key to the best management of spinal problems depends on a good diagnosis as a sound starting point.
 By virtue of their special training, Chiropractors can diagnose spinal problems and recognise conditions that should be investigated further or treated in some other way.
 Any form of back or neck pain has to be diagnosed correctly.
 Mechanical back pain is very common but other forms of problems producing back pain also exist.

 Our training and continuing education enable us to diagnose the origin of the problem and advise you on the best possible approach: either chiropractic management and treatment or referral to your GP or some other practitioner.

 Meanwhile the effectiveness of chiropractic in dealing with both acute and chronic low back pain has been acknowledged by NICE.
 Thus Chiropractic is now included in the recommendations given to GP's for dealing with their patients' low back pain.

 We are particularly successful with back pain that affects the elderly in whom it is often caused by a degenerated (osteoarthritis) or weakened (osteoporosis) spine and taut muscles (fibrositis).
 Children may also need chiropractic care.
 Their posture can be poor; they can sit improperly and cause undue strain on their spine.
 Falls can cause early damage.
 Any form of backache or headache in a child should be investigated.
 Children usually respond quickly to chiropractic treatment.